Your credit card minimum payment is the amount that you must pay to keep your account in good standing.

 - You must pay at least the minimum payment amount noted on your credit card statement each month to avoid hurting your credit score.

-- Paying only the minimum payment won’t help pay off your balance and will result in interest accruing.
+- Paying only the minimum payment won’t help pay off your balance and will result in interest accrual.

 - It’s always best to pay more than your minimum payment – and consider a balance transfer credit card if you have credit card debt.